adnanmuhtadi/milestone-project-3/README.md

 The intended type of users for which this site would be focused towards are individuals who would like to store their homemade recipes online

-1. As a user, I want to be able to register to the website so I can have an account.
+1. As a user, I want to be able to register to the website so I can have my own profile.
-1. As a user, I want to be able to login to the website so I start creating recipes.
 1. As a user, I want an error message to appear if I typed my username/password incorrectly so I can attempt again with the correct username/password.
+1. As a registered user, I want to be able to edit my username and/or password so I can update my profile.
-1. As a user, I want to be able to create and save a recipe and categories so I can start building a list of meals.
+1. As a registered user, I want to be able to create and save a recipe so I view it whenever I want.
-1. As a user, I want to be able to add my recipes to pre-created and newly-created categories.
+1. As a user, I want to be able to edit my recipes so I can amend them if I made a mistake.
-1. As a user, I want to be able to update the saved recipe so I can change what has been saved.
+1. As a registered user, I want to be able to share my recipe so I can allow other non registered users to see my meal
-1. As a user,  I want to be able to delete a saved recipe so I can remove it from the list of saved recipes.
+1. As a registered user,  I want to be able to delete a saved recipe so I can remove it from the list of saved recipes.
-1. As a user, I want to share my recipes with users who have not logged in so I can share my favourite recipes with other site visitors.
+1. As a user, I want to be able to tell the difference between which recipes have been created by me vs recipes created by other users so I can know which ones I have shared.
 1. As a user, I want to be to send an email to the site admin so I can contact them if I have any issues.
-1. As a user, I want to be able to logout from the website so I can go on other websites.
+1. As a user, I want to be able to log out from the website so I can go on other websites.
+1. As a user, I want to see an error page if I enter the wrong extension page within the URL so I know I am in the wrong location.

 ## Design

 -   #### Colour Scheme
-    -   The colour scheme I will be working with is mainly white but with a touch of greasy of-white/cream colour to portray cooking and grease as well as it is most commonly used for baking.
+    -   The colour scheme I will be working with is mainly white but with a touch of off-white/yellow colour to portray cooking and the light of food.
 The text colour will be black to keep the text easy to read (Will be using WebAIM to check the contrast of the colour scheme).

 -   #### Typography
     -   I have chosen to use [Merriweather](https://fonts.google.com/specimen/Merriweather) and [Heebo](https://fonts.google.com/specimen/Heebo)